rivt-info/rivt-win-install/README.md

 https://docs.astral.sh/uv/getting-started/installation/#pypi

+The command file is in preliminary form for now

-In this preliminary form the file deletes any existing uv installs,  installs or reinstalls
+1. deletes any existing uv installs

-Python
+1. installs or reinstalls Python
-rivt package
+1. rivt package
-example rivt file: rivt-rv000-single-doc.py
+1. example rivt file: rivt-rv000-single-doc.py

 When the script exits, the command window is left open.
 The rivt file can be run with the command line